Written by Bill Green

 As we noted in Part 1, in order for law firms to be competitive in this unpredictable economy, they must not only gain deeper insight into their operational performance (past, present, and future), but be able to quickly interpret and execute on the intelligence it provides.

 Firms must be able to deliver information on demand to their partnership, but the road to delivering real time, meaningful business performance is not a clear path.
+In order to improve business performance, a number of different things might need to be improved.
+For example, the solutions on Quantified might be necessary to improve communication before the business can reach optimal performance.
+You can Learn More about this solution here but it’s all about breaking down your performance and seeing where it can be improved — it’s different for everyone.
 Implementing a strategy is not an easy task and one that initially may appear convoluted.
 However, if it is not approached in the right manner, it can be costly and seen as a failure.
 To assure success, gaining executive buy-in must be secured on the front end to create a path for a successful implementation.

 The first five steps addressed questions of understanding why the firm needs a BI solution, the current state, the desired outcome, and finding the gaps.
 The next phase is to articulate the focus, identify the correct sponsor, gain executive buy-in, determine the budget, and find the right solution.